 White Label Client Portal Customization Tips & Best Practices

-A branded white label client portal gives your customers a sense of security–and this is highly valuable when they need to make payments, send sensitive data, and more.
-On top of that, your customers are already familiar with your brand, and their expectations need to be met.
+A branded white label client portal gives your customers a sense of security–and this is highly valuable when they need to make payments and send sensitive data.
+On top of that, your clients are already familiar with your brand, and their expectations need to be met.

-By customizing your client portal to make it look like a part of your brand you can give them that sense of familiarity your customers are looking for.
-Read on to get an overview of best practices when white labeling your client portal software.
+By customizing the client portal to make it look like a part of your brand you can give your clients a sense of familiarity.
+Read on to get an overview of best practices when white labeling your secure client portal.

 What is a white label customer portal?

-To understand what a white label customer portal is, there are two separate concepts that we need to unpack: customer portals and white label products.
+To understand what a white label portal is, there are two separate concepts that we need to unpack: client portals and white label products.
 Let’s start with the former, which is a web-based application that allows clients to interact with a company or organization.
 They can log into the portal to view and manage their account.
 There are tons of features you might find, for instance:

 Viewing order updates and statuses

 Updating account information

 Let’s move on to white label products, which are usually a software developed by a company for the sole purpose of being rented, and branded other another businesses name.
 In most cases, the products (which are often cloud-apps) are found in the business-to-business (B2B) space, as companies are willing to spend money in the name of brand unity and enhanced user experience.